-This web page shows only a small excerpt of our Chartland research.Another 132 words (9 lines of text) covering the years 189 and 1898 are included under the topic Early Chartland History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chartland research.
+More information is included under the topic Early Chartland History in all our PDF Extended History products and printed products wherever possible.

 Chartland Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Cartland, Cartlan, Cartlane, Chartland, Chartlane, Chartlan, Chartlin, Cartlin, Cartle and many more.

 Early Notables of the Chartland family (pre 1700)

 More information is included under the topic Early Chartland Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Chartland family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Chartland or a variant listed above were: Nathaniel Cartland and Philip Cartland both of whom were recorded as having arrived in Lynn, Massachusetts in 1638; as well as other settlers who established themselves along the eastern coast of the United States and in Canada during the 18th and 19th centuries..